Self-similar growth-fragmentations as scaling limits of Markov branching processes: Convergence of finite-dimensional marginals

 Recall the notation~$\cdot^{(n)}$ to stress that the system is started from a particle with size $\Ce_\es(0)=n$. \begin{lem}{lem:Euler} Suppose \labelcref{assump:H1,assump:H2}.
 Then for every finite subset $U\subset\HT$, there is the convergence in~$\Sk(\co{0}{\infty},\RR^U)$:

-\end{lem} \begin{prf}{prf:Euler} We detail the argument used to prove the second part of \cite[Lemma~17]{Kortchemski15}.
+\end{lem} \begin{prf}{prf:Euler} We follow the argument used to prove the second part of \cite[Lemma~17]{Kortchemski18}.
 For $h\ge0$, let $\HT_h\defeq\{u\in\HT\colon|u|\le h\}$ be the set of vertices with height at most~$h$ in the tree~$\HT$.
 It suffices to show

 by induction on~$h$.
 The statement~$(\mathscr I_0)$ is given by~\eqref{eq:Poincare}.
-Now, if~$U$ is a finite subset of~$\HT_{h+1}$ and $F_u,\,u\in U,$ are continuous bounded functions from $\Sk(\co{0}{\infty},\RR)$ to~$\RR$, then the branching property entails that, for $\Cer_u\defeq\Ce_u(\lfloor\Ss_n\cdot\rfloor-\Bt_u)/n$,
+Now, if~$U$ is a finite subset of~$\HT_{h+1}$ and $F_u,\,u\in U,$ are continuous bounded functions from $\Sk(\co{0}{\infty},\RR)$ to~$\RR$, then the branching property entails that, for $\Cer_u^{(n)}\defeq\Ce_u^{(n)}(\lfloor\Ss_n\cdot\rfloor-\Bt_u)/n$,

 where~$E_x^{(n)}$ stands for expectation under the law~$P_x^{(n)}$ of $\Cer_\es$ started from~$x$, which by~\eqref{eq:Riemann}, \eqref{eq:Poincare} and~\eqref{eq:Lagrange}, converges weakly as $n\to\infty$ to the law~$P_x$ of~$\CeL$ started from~$x$.
 The values $\Cer^{(n)}_u(0)$ for $|u|=h+1$ correspond to (rescaled) negative jump sizes of particles at height~$h$.
 With~\cite[Corollary~VI.2.8]{Jacod87} and our convention of ranking the jump sizes in the non-increasing order, the convergence in distribution $(\Cer^{(n)}_u(0)\colon u\in U,\,|u|=h+1) \to(\CeL_u(0)\colon u\in U,\,|u|=h+1)$ as $n\to\infty$ thus holds jointly with~$(\mathscr I_h)$.
 Further, thanks to the Feller property~\cite[Lemma~2.1]{Lamperti72} of~$\CeL$, its distribution is weakly continuous in its starting point.
 By the continuous mapping theorem we therefore obtain, applying back the branching property, that